uomoukko/uFtp/README.md

 ## Bugs

-Please tell me any bugs/improvements
+Please write me any bugs/improvements

 but keep in mind that this client HAS to be very skinny